zulip/zulip/docs/git/using.md

 ## Run linters and tests locally

-In addition to having CircleCI run tests and linters each time you push a new commit, you can also run them locally.
+In addition to having GitHub Actions run tests and linters each time you push a new commit, you can also run them locally.
 See [testing](../testing/testing.md) for details.